-This system could have 3 torque-vectoring differential in the center, front and back or open differential at the center and torque vectoring differential in front and back.
+This system could have 3 torque-vectoring differentials in the centre, front and back or an open differential at the centre and torque vectoring differential in front and back.
 It improves the handling of the car by controlling the torque sent to the wheels.
 It is a costly system and complicated also.

 So the differential usage is depended on the type of road your driving and the vehicle.

 - Limited Differential is good for paved surface and good for less aggressive off-road

 - And Locked Differential is best for off-road surface